History of Ivanka Trump in Timeline

 In 2015, Ivanka Trump reappeared as a guest judge on season 4 of Project Runway All Stars.

-2015: Honored as Young Global Leader by World Economic Forum
+2015: Young Global Leader by the World Economic Forum

 In 2015, Ivanka Trump was honored as a Young Global Leader by the World Economic Forum.

-In 2015, family members acknowledged Ivanka Trump was her father's favorite child.
+In 2015, during an interview with Barbara Walters on network television with her siblings, the family members acknowledged that Ivanka is her father's favorite child.

 In January 2016, Ivanka Trump praised her father in a radio ad that aired in the early voting states of Iowa and New Hampshire.

-In March 2016, Ivanka Trump gave birth to her third child, a son.
+In March 2016, Ivanka Trump and Jared Kushner had their third child, a son.

 In April 2016, Ivanka Trump was unable to vote in the New York primary because she had missed the October 2015 deadline to change her registration to Republican.